katamaritaco/me/README.md

 # me
-A description of me on github - think of it as a better resume :3
+A description of me on github - think of it as a better resume :3 Obviously still working on it :D

 ## Experience